 It saves Time and Money

 Time and money are the most critical factors in the construction industry.
-Time is money, and BIM speeds up processes, which means projects are completed on schedule and, sometimes, ahead of schedule, helping to save on costs.
+Time is money, and BIM speeds up processes, which means projects become completed on schedule and, sometimes, ahead of schedule, helping to save on costs.

 A survey conducted by the National Building Specification (NBS) in the UK showed that BIM contributed to increased delivery rates for 55% of UK construction workers.